 The Isolite brand has grown rapidly from start-up to the leading EPS brand in Africa.
 Isolite manufactures and markets EPS and EPP to users of thermal insulation, packaging, semi-rigid cushioning, and specialised shape-moulded products.
-The Isowall Group has Isolite production facilities in Gauteng, Western Cape, Eastern Cape and Tema, Ghana; equipped with state of the art machinery – serving thousands of customers annually.
+The Isowall Group has Isolite facilities in Gauteng, Kwazulu-Natal and Tema, Ghana; equipped with state of the art machinery – serving thousands of customers annually.

 HOW ITS MADE